syncfusion-content/blazor-docs/blazor/chart/selection.md

 The chart provides selection support for the series and its data points on mouse or touch action.

-> When clicked on the data points, the corresponding series legend will also be selected.
+> When you click on the data points, the corresponding series legend will also be selected.

 The chart offers a variety of selection mode for selecting the data.
 They are,